Pupil Premium Reporting: Fulham College Boys’ School

 What did the school do with the money?

-The school used the pupil premium to run a variety of intervention classes for pupils who were not doing as well as they should be.
-We measure pupils’ progress regularly in all subjects so that we know that children are getting the best results they can and are on-track for their end of key stage assessments at 14 and 16.
+The school used the pupil premium to run a variety of intervention classes for students who were not doing as well as they should be.
+We measure students’ progress regularly in all subjects so that we know that students are getting the best results they can and are on-track for their annual end of year assessments and their end of key stage 4 assessments at 16.
 The school ran intervention classes in English, mathematics and science as well as in other subjects.
-The school also employs learning mentors and personal coaches to support pupils with their personal development which can sometimes hinder pupils’ progress.
-Some of the pupil premium supports the salary costs of learning mentors and personal coaches.
+The school also employs learning coaches and personal coaches to support students with their personal development which can sometimes hinder students’ progress.
+Some of the pupil premium supports the salary costs of learning coaches and personal coaches.

 The school has used a wide range of different activities to engage students